bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 1: 00:18:22

-You go into your Bitcoin.conf settings file and then you turn on, I think you enter v2 transport equals one, but it'll be in there, either the release notes or the testing guide.
+You go into your bitcoin.conf settings file and then you turn on, I think you enter `v2transport = one`, but it'll be in there, either the release notes or the testing guide.

 Speaker 0: 00:18:33

 Right.
 Alright, moving on to the next point.
-Assume UTXO was implemented for Cignas testnet?
+`Assume UTXO` was implemented for signet, testnet?
 Not mainnet, right?

 Speaker 1: 00:18:42